 Remarkably, however, it was Percy W. Jarvis, a keen microscopist and a manager of Barclays Bank in San Fernando (where there is a Jarvis Street today), who under Penny's direct influence in 1918, started collecting and studying foraminifera from different formations, and established their geological credentials for geological mapping and petroleum exploration.
-He established the first commercial micropaleontological consultancy in Trinidad, which sold slides of microfossils at WI\$100 each and flourished between 1918 and 1933.
-These were bought by the major companies who retained him as a consultant.
-In the end he was defeated by his own success, when his clients, who included TLL, TPD (Trinidad Petroleum Development Company) and UBOT (United British Oilfields of Trinidad - later Shell Trinidad Ltd) established their own paleontological laboratories.
+He established the first commercial micropaleontological consultancy in Trinidad which flourished between 1918 and 1933, preparing and selling type slides of microfossils at WI\$100 each which were bought by the major companies who retained him as a consultant.
+In the end he was defeated by his own success, when his clients, who included TLL, TPD (Trinidad Petroleum Development Company) and UBOT (United British Oilfields of Trinidad - later Shell Trinidad Ltd), recognising the value of his work, established their own paleontological laboratories.
 Jarvis offered his services to the TLL Pointe-a-Pierre laboratory at WI\$150 per month (about TT\$17,500 today); TLL advised him that this was too expensive and anyway they were planning to employ a full-time paleontologist.
 Hans G. Naegeli was brought out from Switzerland as the first supervisor of the Pointe-a-Pierre laboratory, and Jarvis was retained for training.
-Although his commercial work came to an end by 1933, he continued his micropaleontological research and gained international recognition from several scientific publications on the Cretaceous and Cenozoic foraminifera of Trinidad, co-authored between 1928-33 with Joseph A. Cushman, the famous pioneer of the commercial application of foraminifera in North America.
+Although his commercial work came to an end by 1933, he continued his micropaleontological research and gained international recognition from several scientific publications on the Cretaceous and Cenozoic foraminifera of Trinidad, coauthored between 1928-33 with Joseph A. Cushman, the famous pioneer of the commercial application of foraminifera in North America.
 Jarvis described with Cushman the first new planktonic foraminifera from Trinidad.
-Jarvis' collaboration with Joseph A. Cushman, and succeeding collaborations between 1945-48 with Cushman by the early micropaleontological staff of the TLL Geological Laboratory in Pointe-a-Pierre, notably Hans H. Renz and R.M.
-Stainforth, were the foundations of planktonic foraminiferal biostratigraphy in Trinidad.
+Jarvis' collaboration with Joseph A. Cushman, and succeeding collaborations between 1945-48 with Cushman by the early micropaleontological staff of the

+TLL Geological Laboratory in Pointe-a-Pierre, notably Hans H. Renz and R.M.
+Stainforth, were the beginnings of planktonic foraminiferal biostratigraphy in Trinidad.

 Despite the abundance of planktonic foraminifera in the Cretaceous and Paleocene to Middle Miocene formations of Trinidad, this phase of work by oil company laboratories in Trinidad focused almost exclusively on the benthic foraminifera for geological correlation.
+As mentioned earlier, this was a consequence of the apparent morphological monotony of the planktonics perceived by micropaleontologists at the time here and in the industrial micropaleontological laboratories in North America, and nearby Venezuela.
 Exhaustive compilations in internal company reports in Trinidad formed the basis of the benthic zonations and correlations which were pushed to the limit in surface and subsurface mapping.
 This had some practical application in the short-range correlation of the Upper Miocene to Pliocene deltaic-marine producing horizons of the Cruse, Forest and Gros Morne formations of southern Trinidad, in which planktonics were scarce or absent, and there was no other choice but to work with the benthics.